HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/administrator_doc.md

 -   **[Planning](planning.md)**
 This section describes the system requirements and server configurations needed for HCL Sametime and HCL Sametime Premium.
 -   **[Installing](installing.md)**
-This section provides information on installing the servers for Sametime and Sametime Premium.
+This section describes the installing information for the servers for Sametime and Sametime Premium.
 -   **[Configuring](configuring.md)**
 This section provides information on configuring the HCL Sametime server.
 Configuration tasks are dependent on the deployment environment.
 -   **[Securing](securing.md)**